kekse1/kekse1/README.md

 * [**`lib.js`**](#libjs)

 ## **`count.php`**
-`The best PHP counter script in the world!1` xD ...
+`The best PHP counter script in the world!1`

 I really love it, so please give it a try!
 It even got a **CLI mode** (**C**onsole **L**ine **I**nterface) to manage all the values etc. (in your file system) and also to view the current states.